ADnothing/ADnothing.github.io/_posts/0000-01-01-slideshow.md

     "Optical images and corresponding HI 21 cm line profiles of galaxies I observed in 2022 with the Nançay Radio Telescope.
 The optical images are 5 minutes squared fields from the Digitized Sky Survey (DSS2, B band).
-Each HI spectrum shows the flux density (in mJy) as a function of radial velocity (in km/s).", "My bolometric observation of M31 taken with E.A. device and upscaled with AI.", "Group picture of the conference AI for Radioastronomy 2025, Göteborg, Sweeden.", "Group pictures of the french related people present during the SKAO science meeting 2025."
+Each HI spectrum shows the flux density (in mJy) as a function of radial velocity (in km/s).", "My bolometric observation of M31 taken with E.A. device and upscaled with AI.", "Group picture of the conference AI for Radioastronomy 2025, Göteborg, Sweeden.", "Group picture of the french related people present during the SKAO science meeting 2025."
   ];

   let index = 0;